aiformusicworkshop/aiformusicworkshop.github.io/index.md

 ### Call for Demos

 We call for demos of novel AI music tools and artistic work.
-Each demo submission will be accompanied by a **2-page extended abstract**{:.accent} (excluding references) in NeurIPS format.
+Each demo submission will be accompanied by a **2-page extended abstract**{:.accent} (excluding references).
 We encourage the authors to submit an **optional short video recording**{:.accent} (no longer than 10 min) as supplementary materials.
 The selected demos will each be assigned a poster board in the poster and demo session.
 The goal of the demo session is to accommodate the various forms that novel AI music innovations may take, and thus we will adopt a **single-blind**{:.accent} review process.

 ### Important Dates